Crime Prevention Neighbourhood Watch

 If you are a victim of any type of crime - report it to the police.
 Remember that the police do not know what crimes are happening in your neighbourhood unless you tell them.
 You should also advise your Block Captain and neighbours.
 They may have seen or heard of something that could help the police in their investigation.

-The Police advise your Block Captain of crimes that occur on or in relation to your block.
-Your Block Captain passes this information on to you by telephone fan-out.
+- Information will be available on this website about crimes that occur on or in relation to your block.
+Your Block Captain passes this information on to you by telephone fan-out, or social media avenues determined by your Block Captain.
 Be sure to always pass on this information.
 Communicate with your neighbours.
 Share information - and together you can make a difference.

 Remember, it takes three: you, your Block Captain and the police to keep your Neighbourhood Watch working.